-Since that initial announcement, the automaker hasn't offered up too much information, but as we march steadily toward its eventual reveal.
+Since that initial announcement, the automaker has started to offer up small nuggets of information as we march steadily toward its eventual reveal.
 Days before the curtain is scheduled to come down at the official unveiling on Nov.
 17, however, a .
-Let's take a look back and see what we know about this upcoming EV SUV so far.
+Let's take a look and see what we know about this upcoming electric SUV so far.

 Looks and variants

 To date, we've only had two official teasers for the Mustang-inspired EV -- a dark rendering that shows, well, a whole lot of Mustang rear-end design and one that shows the side profile, and a side-profile outline.
-The traditional taillight area of the Mustang translates well to a larger body, but then again, all the true SUV bits remain shrouded in the teasers, so there isn't really much to go on.
+The traditional taillight area of the Mustang translates well to a larger body, but then again, all the true SUV bits remained shrouded in the teasers, so there wasn't really much to go on.

 Many people believed that Ford had teased the 'Stang-themed SUV in is not, in fact, the Mustang-inspired SUV., and it would have been our best look yet, showing off an SUV shape shrouded in curve-covering camouflage.
-However, Ford has since confirmed that vehicle was a rolling testbed for battery development and not reflective of the final vehicle.
+Ford has since confirmed, however, that vehicle was a rolling testbed for battery development and not reflective of the final vehicle.
 It

-That's probably a good thing, because the camouflaged car in those videos didn't look like much more than an Escape-based crossover, which would be rather deflating for folks hoping for the equivalent of a Mustang on stilts.
+That's probably a good thing, because the camouflaged car in those videos didn't look like much more than an Escape-based crossover, which would have been rather deflating for folks hoping for the equivalent of a Mustang on stilts.

-Regarding potential variants, all we know thus far is that Lincoln will borrow the EV SUV's platform for something of its own creation.
+Regarding potential variants, we know thus far that Lincoln will borrow the EV SUV's platform for something of its own creation.
 Ford's North American president confirmed in January that Lincoln will , although one shouldn't expect it to resemble Ford's vehicle in the slightest.
 The major leak also confirmed we'll see a few trims.
 The Select model will be the starting point, a Premium model will be present and there will be a First Edition.
 At the top of the range is a California Route 1 model and the leak also mentioned a Mustang Mach-E GT.

 Well, we know this upcoming SUV will be electric, so that's a good start.

 The underlying EV tech is still largely a mystery.
 The battery will likely be a lithium-ion unit, but we don't know that for sure, nor do we know if they'll use prismatic cells or another type.
-Thus far, all Ford has delivered on this front is a range estimate in excess of 300 miles.
+Thursday night's leak shared a lot of information about the range, though.

-As a refresher, Ford said at the 2018 Detroit Auto Show, the automaker announced that it would as a possibility for the Mustang-inspired electric crossover.
+As a refresher, Ford said at the 2018 Detroit Auto Show it would as a possibility for the Mustang-inspired electric crossover.
 That... did not go over well, especially with long-time Mustang fans who are not ready to follow the crowds to high-riding utility vehicles.
 The automaker has since stepped back on that nomenclature, leaving it mostly a mystery.

-Ford might have a middle ground in the works, though.
-In late 2018, thewhich would blend the old and the new a bit better than simply reviving an old badge and slapping it on something new.
+In late 2018, thewhich blended the old and the new a bit better than simply reviving an old badge and slapping it on something new.

-As for where it will be built, a Car and Driver report claims that production of Ford's Mustang-inspired SUV will take place at the automaker's plant in Cuautitlan, Mexico, which used to assemble the US-spec Fiesta.
+As for where it will be built, Car and Driver reports that production of Ford's Mustang-inspired SUV will take place at the automaker's plant in Cuautitlán, Mexico, which used to assemble the US-spec Fiesta.
 That doesn't mean Ford doesn't have EV plans for the US, though -- two other electric vehicles, one of which will likely be the Lincoln variant on the same platform, .